 Explore our guide below to learn some helpful tips for your post-surgery diet.

 To prevent your dental implants from getting damaged and setting your treatment back, you should avoid the following foods for at least a week after your implant surgery:

 After your dental implants are placed, your teeth and jaw will be in a very delicate state.
 It’s important to stick to a soft-food diet for the first 24 hours after surgery.
 Dr. Grubb recommends incorporating the following foods to help with your meal planning:

 When drinking liquids, it’s important to avoid using a straw, since the suction force puts pressure on your implant and can interfere with the healing process.
 You should also refrain from drinking alcohol or smoking for at least a few days.

 As your jawbone continues to heal, you can slowly reintroduce solid foods into your diet.
 Dr. Grubb recommends choosing meals that are rich in protein and other essential nutrients in order to speed up the recovery process.
 Some of these include:

-Protein is essential during the healing process.
-Not only is protein necessary to build and repair tissues affected by dental implant surgery, but it also helps the body fight infection.
-As you recover from dental implant surgery, Dr. Grubb recommends that you eat more protein than you might normally consume so that you can boost your body’s healing abilities.
+Protein is essential during the healing process for your surgery.
+Not only is it important to build and repair gum tissue affected by dental implant surgery, but it also helps the body fight potential infection.
+Dr. Grubb recommends that you eat more protein than you might normally consume so that you can boost your body’s healing abilities.

 In the weeks following your dental implant surgery, you’ll also be able to incorporate meat back into your diet — just be sure to start with softer meats like ground beef, chicken, or fish.